behemehal/EllieBlog/blogs/finalization_of_tokenizer.md

 title: Finalization of tokenizer
 updated_at: false
 updated_by: false
-description: Tokenizer build finally complete
+description: We have some news about tokenizer and API changes
-date: 4.12.2021-00.56
+date: 1.12.2021-00.00
 ---
 ## Finalization of tokenizer